White supremacy in U.S. school curriculum

-In U.S. school curricula, unequal race relations often manifest through the overrepresentation of the values, views, histories, and accomplishments associated with Western Europeans and white Americans and the underrepresentation of the practices, histories, and accomplishments of non-white racial groups.
+According to Ladson-Billings and Tate, white supremacy, the belief that white people are a superior race, has pervasive and widespread influence in the society of the United States.
+In U.S. school curricula, authors Carter G. Woodson, Ellen Swartz, and others have described the manifestation of unequal race relations through the overrepresentation of the values, views, histories, and accomplishments associated with Western Europeans and White Americans and the underrepresentation of the practices, histories, and accomplishments of non-white racial groups.